danmbrown/city-of-whispers/Moves.md

 Otherwise, they hold some amount of doubt about your credibility, roll +Influence.

 On a hit, they believe you pose a credible threat.
-If they also face another credible threat from another party, they pick a strong response and a consequence.
+If they also face another credible threat from another party, they pick a strong reaction and a consequence.

 Otherwise, if they’re capable of carrying out your request:

-**10+** They pick a weak response and a consequence **7 - 9** They pick a strong response and a consequence
+**10+** They pick a weak reaction and a consequence **7 - 9** They pick a strong reaction and a consequence

-#### Strong Responses
+#### Strong Reactions
 How they respond to your threat
 -   Make counter-offer (Do you accept?)
 -   Make counter-threat (Is their threat credible?)